LLNL/llnl.github.io/radiuss/policies/index.md

 by programs and sponsors, and supplemented with support through the RADIUSS project for broader use and external engagement.

+#### Policies and Guidelines

-As part of the RADIUSS project, these open source products follow a set of policies and guidelines (listed below) based on best practices learned and adopted through years of research and development supporting production software running on the worlds largest supercomputers.
+As part of the RADIUSS project, these open source products follow a set of policies and guidelines (listed below) based on best practices for open source development learned and adopted through years of research and development supporting production software running on the worlds largest supercomputers.
 Some of these policies were derived directly or indirectly from other similar documents [^bss] [^xsdk] [^sl]